1978 Gillette Cup final: Route to the final

 Somerset entered the tournament in the first round, in which they beat Warwickshire by six wickets, aided primarily by a score of 139 not out by Viv Richards, who was later named man of the match.
 In their second round match against Glamorgan, Somerset scored 330 for 4, the highest total in that year's competition.
 Peter Denning scored 145 runs, while Joel Garner bowled six overs and conceded just five runs.
 Garner's bowling was once again miserly in the quarter-final against Kent; he conceded five runs in nine overs, though Colin Dredge was named as the man of the match for his four wickets, which helped Somerset to a five-wicket victory.
 In the semi-final, Somerset batted first, and helped by another century from Richards, scored 287 for 6.
 In their response, Essex kept up with the required run rate, and needed three runs to win from the final ball of the match.
 The batsmen managed two runs, but Neil Smith was run out attempting the third run, and as a result the scores were tied.
 Somerset advanced to the final, as they had lost fewer wickets; six to ten.

 Sussex also took part in the first round, facing Suffolk, one of the minor cricket counties who did not play first-class cricket.
 Suffolk were bowled out for 101 runs, a total which Sussex chased down with 161 deliveries remaining.
 Another minor county, Staffordshire, were Sussex's second round opponents, but the margin of victory was far narrower.
 Sussex batted first and scored 221 for 6, in which Paul Parker scored his second half-century of the competition.
 In their response, Staffordshire fell three runs short, finishing with 219 for 9; each of Imran Khan and Geoff Arnold collecting four wickets.
 In the quarter-final, Sussex faced Yorkshire.
 The match began on 2 August, but after 52 overs of Yorkshire's innings no further play was possible, even though the match had two reserve days.
-On 4 August, the match was abandoned, and replaced with a match in which each side would bat for 10 innings.
+On 4 August, the match was abandoned, and replaced with a match in which each team would bat for 10 innings.
 In that match, Sussex batted first and scored 68 for 6, and then restricted Yorkshire to 59 for 8.
 Imran Khan and Arnold bowled through the entire ten overs, taking three wickets each.
 A more facile victory provided Sussex with their place in the final; facing Lancashire, Sussex scored 277 for 8, helped by another half-century from Parker, and 75 runs from Javed Miandad, and then bowled their opponents out for 141 runs.